heptarch/heptarch.github.io/drafts/cone.md

 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;– Wang Wei, <i>Lu Zhai</i>

 This translation renders "empty mountain" as "void cone", a bizarre effort which results either from incompetence or deliberate subversion.
-It conjures not a lonely mountain but something abtract and possibly hallucinatory.
+It conjures not a lonely mountain but something abstract and possibly hallucinatory.
 "Blue-green" is an interesting choice for "青"; predominantly translated as "green", mixing in "blue" not only captures the shifting color tones of moss in afternoon light, but enhances the alien quality of the translation.
 In contrast, "yields on" abandons the notion of "return" in favour of a clumsy, grammatically ambiguous relation between light and grove.
 Overall, the monosyllabic free verse, lowercase, and solecisms smack of Greenwich Village dilettantism rather than scholarly care.

 ## IX. <a href="#toc">Dialogue</a><a id="sec-9" name="sec-9"></a>

 *SALVIATI and SIMPLICIO are discussing the purpose of examination at the house of their host, the witty SAGREDO.
 Both are learned in the ways of pedagogy but disagree over the purpose of assessment.*

 SALVIATI. <span style="padding-left: 40px; display:block">
-Simplicio, why do you wear this appertunance?
+Simplicio, why do you wear this appurtenance?
 Do you mean to refer to the Keplerian doctrine that orbital bodies move on conic sections?
 </span>

 SIMPLICIO. <span style="padding-left: 40px; display:block">